KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates I -- Preliminaries

-Recall via either a standard convexity argument or Riesz-Thorin interpolation combined with the maximum principle that this semigroup action is contractive with respect to every $\ell^{p}$-norm.
-Upon an elementary differentiation with respect to the time-coordinate combined with the heat kernel estimates in Lemma \ref{lemma:NashPrelimCpt}, we have
+{We now recall via either a standard convexity argument or Riesz-Thorin interpolation combined with the maximum principle that this semigroup action is contractive with respect to every $\ell^{p}$-norm.
+By differentiation with respect to the time-coordinate combined with the heat kernel estimates in Lemma \ref{lemma:NashPrelimCpt}, we have}

-We complete the proof by optimizing the contribution from the latter two quantities on the RHS with respect to $T \in \R_{\geq 0}$ to obtain the desired estimate. \end{proof}
+We complete the proof by optimizing the contribution from the latter two quantities on the RHS with respect to {$T\geq0$} to obtain the desired estimate {for the $\ell^{2}$-norm in terms of a Dirichlet form and $\ell^{1}$-norm.} \end{proof}